Honda Element Insurance Rates

 To start comparison shopping for Honda Element insurance rates, enter your ZIP code in our free tool above.

-Estimated insurance prices for a Honda Element are $998 every 12 months for full coverage insurance.
-Comprehensive insurance costs around $156, collision insurance costs $210, and liability is estimated at $474.
-A liability-only policy costs approximately $522 a year, and high-risk insurance costs $2,148 or more.
-16-year-old drivers pay the most at up to $4,040 a year.
+Estimated insurance prices for a Honda Element are $998 every 12 months including full coverage.
+Comprehensive costs around $156, collision costs $210, and liability costs around $474.
+Liability-only insurance costs as low as $522 a year, with high-risk driver insurance costing around $2,148.
+Teenage drivers pay the most at $4,040 a year or more.

 Average premium for full coverage: $998